Sierra LeoneOfficial Name: Republic of Sierra Leone

 Areas outside Freetown lack basic services.
-Travelers are urged to exercise caution especially when venturing beyond the capital.
 Travel outside the capital after dark is not allowed for U.S. Embassy officials and should be avoided by all travelers.
 Emergency response to vehicular and other accidents ranges from slow to nonexistent.

 Crime: Crime is widespread in Sierra Leone; U.S. citizens have experienced armed mugging, assault, and burglary.
 Petty crime and pick-pocketing of wallets, cell phones, and passports are very common, especially on the ferry to and from Lungi International Airport, as well as in the bars, restaurants, and nightclubs in the Lumley Beach and Aberdeen areas of Freetown.

-Victims of Crime: There is no local number equivalent to the “911” emergency line in Sierra Leone.
-Local authorities are responsible for investigating and prosecuting the crime.
-U.S. citizen victims of sexual assault should first contact the U.S. Embassy at (232) (99) 105 500
+There is no local number equivalent to the “911” emergency line in Sierra Leone.
+Local authorities are responsible for investigating and prosecuting crime.
+U.S. citizen victims of sexual assault should first contact the U.S. Embassy at (232) (99) 105 500.